-The ash brown to gray ombre complements the side-swept fringe accentuating her fair complexion and pretty facial features.
+The soft blonde complements the side-swept fringe accentuating her fair complexion and pretty facial features.
 These are versatile long layers with bangs that work best on fine, medium, or thick hair types with a straight to wavy texture.

 We love this feathered long haircut with bangs that is so charming and easy to create.
 Those soft long pieces give a feminine ’70s-themed look that suits any hair color and density.

 #40: Vibrant Red A-Line Bob with Short Layers for Thin Hair